Read Anthropic’s case study about Graphite Reviewer

 Collaborate on a stack

-gt get allows you to pull your coworker's stacks from remote into your local repository to collaborate or see their changes on your own machine.
+gt get allows you to pull your coworker's stacks from remote into your local repository to see their changes on your own machine or as a starting point for collaboration.

 For example, coworker A creates and submits their branch: